Quantcast

 The Psychology of Anxiety

 Freud coined the term “anxiety neurosis” and believed that anxiety stems from repressed or unresolved childhood experiences.
-At first he thought that anxiety was a result of unsatisfied sexual needs, but later concluded that a lack of bonding and child-parent separations are the cause the fears behind anxiety.
+At first he thought that anxiety was a result of unsatisfied sexual needs, but later concluded that a lack of bonding and child-parent separations are the cause of the fears behind anxiety.
 Anxiety neurosis is diagnosed if the person has had at least one definite period of anxiety accompanied with at least one physical or psychological symptom that impairs normal activity.
 There are three types of physical and psychological disorders involved, which include: Posttraumatic stress disorder, panic disorders and obsessive-compulsive behavior.

 ** Posttraumatic stress disorder is associated with a serious specific event (like rape, battlefield experiences or accidents) and symptoms include reliving the event in dreams and a general feeling of numbness and lack of involvement.